 The DNP program provides comprehensive academic instruction in an interactive online community.
 The online community of learners is provided opportunities to interact personally, collaboratively with faculty, and in team learning experiences.
 The DNP program provides a 36-or 39-credit-hour program geared toward nurse practitioners and master's-prepared nurses with an MSN in other concentrations.
-The program is designed with 36 credit hours of foundational courses that all DNP students are required to complete, with an additional three 1-credit practicum courses available for students who do not meet the minimum number of post-baccalaureate hours on admission.
+The program is designed with 27 credit hours of foundational courses that all DNP students are required to complete, with an additional three 1-credit practicum courses available for students who do not meet the minimum number of post-baccalaureate hours or those students who are not already Advanced-Practice Registered Nurses (APRN).